carrot93/shadow-collections/README.md

 # shadow-collection
 Meteor collections shadow objects and helpers

 This package is a utility package for other packages.
-It provides a reusable non-conflict way to extend Meteor JS Mongo.Collections via transform.
+It provides a reusable non-conflict way to extend Meteor JS Mongo.Collections and instance transforms.

 ## usage
 ```js